-- 1. MFP Transition Funds service providers shall only submit claims for Medicaid reimbursement for services that have been provided to MFP eligible individuals in compliance with applicable service definitions, provider qualifications, and standards. - 2.
-MFP Transition Funds service providers shall submit claims for Transition Funds services (revenue code 087) through Vermont's Medicaid Management Information System (MMIS), managed by Vermont's Medicaid fiscal intermediary, Hewlett Packard Enterprise Services (HP), in accordance with HP procedures.
-Questions about claims, payments, and claims procedures should be addressed to HP (802-879-4450). - 3.
-MFP Transition Funds service providers shall have mechanisms or procedures in place to assure that claims which are submitted are accurate and in compliance with all applicable MFP procedures and regulations. - 4.
-An itemized MFP Transition Funds Request Form pre-authorizing MFP Transition Funds expenditures must be approved by the area MFP Transition Coordinator. - 5.
-MFP Transition Funds service providers are responsible for preparing and submitting claims for pre-approved MFP Transition Funds services as well as pre-approved MFP Transition Funds services provided by a variety of organizations and individuals. - 6.
-After the identified recipient discharges from a nursing facility into an MFP Qualified Home and Community Based setting, MFP Transition Funds service providers shall submit claims for pre-approved MFP transition expenditures using revenue code 087, MFP Transition Funds. - Reminder: Providers billing electronically via Provider Electronic Solutions (PES) must add an extra zero to the revenue code (0087). - 7.
-Prior to submitting an MFP Transition Funds claim to Vermont Medicaid, the provider must receive a Medicaid Prior Authorization (PA) Notice of Decision from HP Enterprise Services.
-The PA will approve reimbursement of up to \$2500 of MFP Transition Funds (revenue code 087) for the recipient for a specified date-range.
-Although only one \$2500 PA
+- MFP Transition Funds service providers shall only submit claims for Medicaid reimbursement for services that have been provided to MFP eligible individuals in compliance with applicable service definitions, provider qualifications, and standards. - MFP Transition Funds service providers shall submit claims for Transition Funds services (revenue code 0087) through Vermont's Medicaid Management Information System (MMIS), managed by Vermont's Medicaid fiscal intermediary, Hewlett Packard Enterprise Services (HPE), in accordance with HPE procedures.
+Questions about claims, payments, and claims procedures should be addressed to HPE (802-879-4450) or (800)-925-1706. - MFP Transition Funds service providers shall have mechanisms or procedures in place to assure that claims which are submitted are accurate and in compliance with all applicable CFC/MFP procedures and regulations. - 4.
+The Agency sends a secure e-mail request that includes the participant's name, agency name, CFC provider number and case manager name to the MFP e-mail address: ahs.dailmfp@vermont.gov.
+This secure e-mail will request initial authorization of transition funds. - Once received, MFP will verify participant eligibility and enter a care plan and service plan in SAMS authorizing up to but not to exceed the amount of \$2,500.00 in MFP Transition Funds.
+The case manager will receive an e-mail notification from MFP Office of this authorization. - 5.
+MFP Transition Funds service providers are responsible for all aspects of preparing and submitting claims for authorized MFP Transition Funds services. - Once authorized, MFP Transition Funds service providers shall immediately submit claims for MFP transition expenditures using revenue code 0087, for dates specified in the Care Plan and Service Plan. - Reminder: Providers billing electronically via Provider Electronic Solutions (PES) must add an extra zero to the revenue code (0087). - 7.
+In the event the MFP participant is unable to transition or becomes ineligible the Case Manger will notify the MFP Office.
+The Agency will attempt to return any unused items and issue a credit to Medicaid for returned/unused items.
+The Agency will also notify the MFP Office via secure e-mail the exact final amount of transition funds utilized by the participant.